NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 The transmittance of each diffraction order should ideally be a constant.
 The slight wavelength dependence shown in the figure is a numerical artifact which can be mitigated by (1) increasing the resolution or (2) time-stepping for a longer duration to ensure that the fields have sufficiently decayed away.

 The diffraction orders/modes are a finite set of propagating planewaves.
-The wavevector k<sub>x</sub> of these modes can be computed analytically: for a frequency of ω (in c=1 units), these propagating modes are the **real** solutions of sqrt(ω²n²-(k<sub>y</sub>+2πm/Λ)²) where m is the diffraction order (an integer) and Λ is the periodicity of the grating.
+The wavevector k<sub>x</sub> of these modes can be computed analytically: for a frequency of ω (in c=1 units), these propagating modes are the **real** solutions of sqrt(ω²n²-(k<sub>y</sub>+2πm/Λ)²) where m is the diffraction order (an integer), Λ is the periodicity of the grating, and n is the refractive index of the propagating medium.
 In this example, n=1, k<sub>y</sub>=0, and Λ=10 μm.
 Thus, as an example, at a wavelength of 0.5 μm there are 20 diffraction orders (though we only computed the first ten).
 The wavevector k<sub>x</sub> is used to compute the angle of the diffraction order as cos<sup>-1</sup>(k<sub>x</sub>/ω).
 Evanescent modes, those with an imaginary k<sub>x</sub>, exist for |m|>20 but these modes carry no power.
 Note that currently Meep does not compute the number of propagating modes for you.
 If the mode number passed to `get_eigenmode_coefficients` is larger than the number of propagating modes at a given frequency/wavelength, MPB's Newton solver will fail to converge and will return zero for the mode coefficient.
 It is therefore a good idea to know beforehand the number of propagating modes.

 <center>
 ![](../images/grating_diffraction_spectra.png)